OpenMendel/MendelIHT.jl/docs/src/man/examples.md

 ### Step 3: Run full model on the best estimated model size

-`cv_iht` finished in about a minute.
+`cv_iht` finished in less than a minute.

 According to our cross validation result, the best model size that minimizes deviance residuals (i.e. MSE on the q-th subset of samples) is attained at $k = 10$.
 That is, cross validation detected that we need 10 SNPs to achieve the best model size.
 Using this information, one can re-run the IHT algorithm on the *full* dataset to obtain the best estimated model.

 ```julia